ljpatrick/marxpaint/magic/docs/en/README.txt

          Use the "tp-magic-config --plugindocprefix" command to determine where documentation for your "Magic" tools should go.
-The value returned by this command will be the location where the documentation to the installed copy of Tux Paint is stored.
+The value returned by this command will be the location where the documentation to the installed copy of Marx Paint is stored.
 The main documentation includes a link to a folder where "Magic" tools' documentation is expected to be installed

-         (e.g., "/usr/share/doc/tuxpaint/magic-docs").
+         (e.g., "/usr/share/doc/marxpaint/magic-docs").

          Note: It's best to include both HTML and plain-text versions of your documentation.
 An "html" subdirectory exists within the "magic-docs"